beechertrouble/pickyImg/README.md

  var args = { // all of these are optional... selector : '._picky', // selector to use for bindings, defaults to '._picky' ...
  		pad : 0, // defaults to window height... *
- 		whichSrc : 'data-src-to-use', // defaults to choosing based on UAjammer venue ** -OR- 'data-src-default' when no UAjammer is present... srcMap : function(){...}, // must return the 'data-src' attribute to use, defaults to using UAjammer and default logic ** ... bindMe : true, // use defualt binding, defaults to true *** ... callbacks : {...} // you can pass funtions for certain callbacks **** ...
+ 		whichSrc : 'src-to-use', // defaults to choosing based on UAjammer venue ** -OR- 'data-src-default' when no UAjammer is present... srcMap : function(){...}, // must return the 'data-src' attribute to use, defaults to using UAjammer and default logic ** ... bindMe : true, // use defualt binding, defaults to true *** ... callbacks : {...} // you can pass funtions for certain callbacks **** ...